 5 Day Inca Trail to Machu Picchu

-Imagine having the most famous trek in the world, all to yourself.
-Your 5 day Inca Trail does just that.
-By leaving later than everyone else, and allowing an extra day, you spend the whole trek out of sync with others.
+Imagine trekking the Inca Trail to Machu Picchu and having the trail all to yourself.
+The No Roads Expeditions 5 day Inca Trail to Machu Picchu does exactly that by leaving a day later than everyone else, and including an extra day, which means you spend the whole trek out of sync with other trekkers.

-Built over 500 years ago, this mythical trail to the lost city of Machu Picchu was a pilgrimage route reserved only for Inca nobility.
+Built over 500 years ago, this mythical trail to the lost city of Machu Picchu was originally a pilgrimage route reserved only for Inca nobility.
 It remains an exclusive trail, with permit numbers strictly controlled.
-From windswept mountain passes to lush tropical jungle, bustling villages to lonely ruins this is the journey of a lifetime through some of the most beautiful and varied scenery of any trek in the world.
+The Inca Trail to Machu Picchu passes through windswept mountains, lush tropical jungle, bustling villages and then onto lonely ruins.
+This is a trek of a lifetime to Machu Picchu through some of the most beautiful and varied scenery of any trek in the world.

 - Walk in the footsteps of the great archeologists Hiram Bingham